11 Practical Ways to Support Your Baby to Sleep

 As you are heading into the evening, closer to bed time start to avoid over head lights or dim them if you are able.
 This can start to signal that bed time is approaching and will decrease the chances of overstimulation.
 Mama, you will also benefit from this move!
 I don’t use black out curtains but if you do I would suggest only using them at bedtime as opposed to using them with every day time nap as well.
 This will help your baby distinguish between day and night and even day time sleep and night time sleep.

 I love using a sound machine.
 For us turning it on is part of our bed time ritual.
 I also find it helpful to drowning out the house hold noise which is very helpful if everyone isn’t doing bedtime together or if you have dogs who may occasional bark during babies bed time.
 (How dare they!)
-My absolute favorite sound machine is the Portable Dreamegg D11 you can grab it here.
+My absolute favorite sound machine is the Portable Dreamegg D11.
 I use it at home and of course when we travel.
 It’s great to be able to use the same one when we are away plus I love the night light option for when we are in new locations.

 Getting outside daily